 A number of organizations, local officials, and state and federal agencies worked together to explore opportunities with the significant fossil beds near Fossil.
-The specific projects associated with this effort include:
+The specific projects associated with this effort included:

-- the conversion of the Fossil High School into a paleontological visitor’s center
+- Conversion of Fossil High School into a paleontological visitor’s center

-- the development of a $8.3 million National Park Service interpretive center near John Day
+- Development of an $8.3 million National Park Service interpretive center near John Day

 These projects developed a market for educational tourism in the area, created jobs, and reinforced community partnerships.